anomic30/anomic30/README.md

 </div>

 ### 👋🏻 About me
-Hi, I'm a full-stack software developer specializing in MERN stack, Generative AI & LLM development based in India.
-I am currently in my final year, pursuing a Bachelor's degree in Computer Science and Engineering.
+Hi, I'm a software developer specializing in Web Development & Generative AI/LLMs/Tools based in India.
+I am in my final year pursuing a Bachelor's degree in Computer Science and Engineering.

-* **Current Job**: Building the future of AI analytics as a full-stack developer at [Saydata](https://saydata.tech/).
+* **Current Job**: Building [airscale.ai](https://airscale.ai/), a platform to build AI workflows and agents on your data at scale as a full-stack AI developer.
-* **I Speak:** English, Hindi, Bengali, TypeScript, JavaScript, C, C++, and Python.
-* **Talk to me about:** ReactJS, JS Frameworks, Full-Stack Software Development, Product Development, UI/UX Design, and Startups.
+* **Talk to me about:** Hackathons, Generative AI, JS Frameworks, Full-Stack Software Development, Product Development, UI/UX Design, and Startups.
 * **Let's bond over:** Football, Gaming, Music, Anime, Sci-fi Movies, and Conspiracy theories.

 #### 🏆 Achievements | Hackathons